Discuss The Difference Between R And P

 • r < 0: Negative correlation

-However, the magnitude of r alone doesn't provide the complete picture.
+That said, the magnitude of r alone doesn't provide the complete picture.
+A strong correlation doesn't automatically imply causation.
 It's vital to consider the context of the data and potential confounding variables.
-A strong correlation doesn't automatically imply causation.
-For example, a strong positive correlation between ice cream sales and drowning incidents doesn't mean ice cream causes drowning; both are likely influenced by a third variable – warmer weather.
+To give you an idea, a strong positive correlation between ice cream sales and drowning incidents doesn't mean ice cream causes drowning; both are likely influenced by a third variable – warmer weather.

 Understanding p: The P-Value